Priestch/document-viewer/CONTRIBUTING.md

 ## Repo Setup

-To develop and test the `@document-kits/viewer`, run `pnpm examples:dev` in the root folder.
+To develop and test the `@document-kits/viewer`, run `pnpm demos:dev` in the root folder.
 It will use a custom gulp task to build based on submodule `pdf.js` in `packages/document-viewer/pdf.js`.
 The specific process is as follows:

 1. Install dependencies for PDF.js if `FORCE_INSTALL_DEPENDENCIES` environment was set